Above: Photo from dior.com

 Unsurprisingly, it was very hard to find an inspired look that wasn’t simply a knock-off dupe.
 However, the Book Tote does come in a solid color leather version, which gives us some more wiggle room.

 Specifically, the cult favorite Telfar (also known as the ‘Bushwick Birkin’) Shopping Bag and the BEIS Work Tote (Mini too).
 Unfortunately, the former is notoriously difficult to buy, though it helps if you sign up for their newsletter.
 Both options use vegan leather, and come in at a friendlier price of less than $300.

-May 2021 Update: H&M has a jacquard canvas tote that is brazenly similar to to the toile de jouy version of the Christian Dior book tote.
+H&M has a jacquard canvas tote that is brazenly similar to to the toile de jouy version of the Christian Dior book tote.
 I do try my very best to avoid buying from fast fashion brands (H&M, Zara, etc), but caved with this one.
-I’ve already gotten quite a bit of use from this bag, and plan to use it for a nearly full lifespan.
+I’ve already gotten quite a bit of use from this bag, and plan to use it for years.

 Launched in 2019, this structured flap bag can be both delicate and edge at the same time, depending on the colorway.
 The classic calfskin version costs around $3,800 currently.

 - Boxy, rectangular shape with a top/front flap